Chicago Cubs Odds

 Cubs betting lines explained

 For most individual games, the standard pregame markets include three types of wagers.
 Those are the moneyline, run line and run totals.
-Here’s an example from an Iowa sports betting app:
+Here’s an example from one of the Iowa sportsbooks:

 In this example, the run line is the first market.
 That’s a wager on the margin of victory for, in this case, the Cubs.